IntegriChain1/s3parq/README.md

                                                 partition)

 ## Gotchas
-- filters can only be applied to partitions; this is because we do not actually pull down any of the data until after the filtering has happened.
+- Filters can only be applied to partitions; this is because we do not actually pull down any of the data until after the filtering has happened.
 This aligns with data best practices; the things you filter on regularly are the things you should partition on!

-- when using `get_diff_partition_values` remembering which set you want can be confusing.
+- When using `get_diff_partition_values` remembering which set you want can be confusing.
 You can refer to these diagrams:
 ![venn diagram of reverse value](./assets/s3parq_get_diff_partition_values.png)
 ![table of difference values](./assets/s3parq_diff_table.png)